larssonted86/loan-calculator/README.md

-A loan calculator with pre defined values.
+A loan calculator with pre defined values.<br />
 Using a fake api call to get the pre determined values and percentages to calculate the loan.